-These carefully arranged amino acids form a chain-like structure held together by chemical bonds.
-Because the chemical bonds are weak, they can be easily affected by factors such as temperature and pH.

-Proteins can do their job only if they keep their shape.
+These carefully arranged amino acids f orm a chain-like held together by bonds.
+Because the chem iical bonds are weak, they can be easily affected by factors such as and pH.
+Proteins can do their job only if they kee o their .
 Changes in the shape of a protein make it unable to function correctly.
-If the target protein (product) is exposed to the wrong temperature or pH, the protein chain will lose its shape and ability to function entirely.
-The loss of protein structure is called denaturation.
-A denatured protein cannot return to its original shape.
+If the target protein (product) is exposed to the wrong temperature or , the protein chain will lose its shape and ability to function e ntirely.
+The of protein structure is called denaturation.
+A pr otein cannot return to its original shape.

 Protein structure is the three-dimensional arrangement of atoms in an amino acid-chain molecule.
 Proteins are polymers - specifically polypeptides - formed from sequences of amino acids, the monomers of the polymer.
 A single amino acid monomer may also be called a residue, indicating a repeating unit of a polymer.
-Proteins form by amino acids undergoing condensation reactions, whereby the amino acids lose one water molecule per reaction in order to attach bond to one another which has a peptide bond.
+Proteins form by amino acids undergoing condensation order to attach bond to one another which has a peptide bond.
 By convention, a chain of under 30 amino acids is often identified as a peptide rather than as a protein.
-To be able to perform their biological function, proteins fold into one or more specific spatial conformations driven by a number of non-covalent interactions, such as hydrogen bonding, ionic interactions, Van der Waals forces and hydrophobic packing.
-To understand the functions of proteins at a molecular level, it is necessary to determine their three-dimensional structure.
-The scientific field of structural biology employs techniques such as X-ray crystallography, NMR spectroscopy, cryogenic (anstatt nur: cryo) electron microscopy (cryo-EM) and dual polarisation interferometry to determine the structure of proteins.
+To be able to perform their function, proteins fold into one or more specific spatial conformations driven by a number of non-covalent , such as hydrogen bonding, ionic interactions, Van der Waals forces and hydrophobic packing.
+To understand the functions of proteins at a level, it is necessary to determine their three-dimensional employs techniques such as X-ray crystallography, NMR spectroscopy, cryogenic (anstatt nur: cryo) electron microscopy (cryo-EM) and dual polarisation interferometry to determine the structure of proteins.